Menu

 One of the institutions affected was hospital, which delayed patient care and ultimately cost the hospital $17,000 to regain access to data and its network.

-Actors utilized an open source application called JexBoss to search the Internet for vulnerable JBoss servers and compromised networks, regardless of industry.
+Actors utilized an open-source application called JexBoss to search the Internet for vulnerable JBoss servers and compromised networks, regardless of industry.
 While there is no conclusive evidence, some argue that the high ransom demands seen in healthcare-related cases imply that cyber threat actors were aware of who they had affected.
-They may have been aware that devices affected during an infection process are frequently critical to a hospital's purpose, and the ransomware may leave them inaccessible, delaying patient care while putting enormous pressure on them to resolve the issue as soon as possible.

 DDoS

 A DDoS attack (Distributed Denial of Service attack) is a type of cyberattack that disrupts access to websites by overwhelming them with traffic from multiple sources.
-It can be a severe issue for healthcare providers who need a network connection to offer patient care or Internet access to send and receive emails, prescriptions, records and information.
+It can be a severe issue for healthcare providers who need a network connection to offer patient care or Internet access to send and receive emails, prescriptions, records, and information.

 There are three types of DDoS attacks

-• Volume based attacks: the goal is to saturate the bandwidth of the targeted site, and its magnitude is measured in bits per second
+• Volume-based attacks: the goal is to saturate the bandwidth of the targeted site, and its magnitude is measured in bits per second

 • Application layer attacks: the purpose is to crash the web server, and their magnitude is measured in Requests per second.